top of page

 Pasa is implementing a soil health benchmarking project that helps farmers assess progress toward soil health goals.
 Soil sample analysis uses the Cornell Soil Health Test.
 A new aspect of the project will also measure soil infiltration rates on fifty farms in an effort to document how management decisions influence water infiltration.
 Project staff will return detailed “benchmark reports” that show each farmer how their soils compare to a community of peer farmers.

-No-Till Alliance continues its efforts with farmer-to-farmer outreach, education, and mentoring.
+The Pennsylvania No-Till Alliance continues its efforts with farmer-to-farmer outreach, education, and mentoring.
 Several major educational events are held each year.
-In addition, the members will be hosting or supporting the smaller meetings associated with regional soil health hubs.
-Through their promotion of no-till and cover crop practices, PANTA will document the adoption of 12,000 acres of new cover crops and/or no-till practices.
+In addition, the members host or support the smaller meetings associated with regional soil health hubs.
+Through their promotion of no-till and cover crop practices, PANTA documented the adoption of 14,214 acres of new or improved cover crops and/or no-till practices between January 2020 and July 2023.

 The Nature Conservancy has investigated how to increase the use of the state Resource Enhancement and Protection (REAP) program, particularly for soil health purposes.
 REAP currently funds several million dollars in soil health related practices on an annual basis.
 The project focused on REAP’s Corporate Sponsorship Program.
 TNC conducted outreach to organizations and businesses that may have an interest in the tax credits and who also have a stake in a strong agricultural economy, such as bankers, insurance companies, seed dealers, equipment dealers, feed companies, milk processors, and livestock integrators.
 The project has developed outreach and marketing materials to accelerate program adoption connecting farmers to interested corporate partners.